Jjshan26/Broad_Spike_Analysis/README.md

 #### This repo contains the code for a fast spike analysis tool

-There are three ways to run this tool: jupyter notebook, batch process and dash website.
+There are three ways to run this tool: jupyter notebook, batch process, and dash website.

 ___
 To run the tool as a jupyter notebook:

-open simple.ipynb, change the folder you want to load the spike file from, pick the file and pick the burst as noted in the notebook.
+Open the simple.ipynb file, change the folder you want to load the spike file from, pick the file, and select the burst as commented in the notebook.

 ___
 To run the tool through batch process:

-run the batch_main.py in python command line with the following arguments:
+Run the batch_main.py in python command line with the following arguments:
     input_dir
     output_dir
     save_plot=True